Coastal Ecosystem Restoration Research Program

 Natural History Collection Information Science

-CCBER houses the UCSB Natural History Museum, which includes about half a million plants, insects and vertebrates in its collections.
+CCBER houses the UCSB Natural History Collections, which includes about half a million plants, insects and vertebrates.
 Natural history collections constitute our biodiversity libraries and they have broad cultural significance, and more importantly, constitute enormous primary resources that support fundamental research in the biological sciences.
 Our library of biological specimens, ranging from preserved pollinating bees to deep ocean core samples, shed light on the past, and illuminate ways that the climate has changed, that species are lost, and how biological knowledge has evolved.
 They also constitute voucher repositories for specimens used in research and identification of organisms of all varieties.
 As informational resources, natural history collections hold tremendous value, but remain underused.
 A major focus of CCBER's research is the examination of processes through which we capture information in digital formats, how we publish and share biological information, preserve at risk information, and use this information in scientific activities.
 At its heart, this process involves the digitization of physical specimens and textual collection event data, how we manage these digital records, how we assess the quality of these data, and how we may augment them with salient metadata.
 This work is consequently aligned with a major thrust of research in biodiversity informatics that has sought to enable access to biodiversity data troves via computing systems, data science methods, and new technologies.

 Endangered Endemic Plants